Vector35/binaryninja-api/docs/dev/annotation.md

 'newName'
 ```

-Other objects or variables may need a [symbol](https://api.binary.ninja/binaryninja.types.Symbol.html) created and applied:
+Other objects or variables may need a [symbol](https://api.binary.ninja/binaryninja.types.Symbol.html) created and applied (this can also be done even if not using a helper function on objects such as functions):

 ```py
 >>> mysym = Symbol(SymbolType.FunctionSymbol, here, "myVariableName")